-EU CUSTOMERS ONLY: Please note that the whole of this Policy applies to you together with additional provisions which are specific to EU customers, and can be found at Appendix 1.
+AUSTRALIAN CUSTOMERS ONLY: Please note that the whole of this Policy applies to you together with additional provisions which are specific to Australian customers, and can be found at Appendix 2.

 How does Payoneer collect my information?

-We collect information directly from you, about you from third parties (with consent for EU users), and automatically as you use our Website and the Services.
+We collect information directly from you, about you from third parties such as our marketing affiliates and service providers used to verify your identity and prevent fraudulent activity, other Payoneer users and other Payoneer clients or customers for the purpose of providing the Payoneer Services to you, and automatically as you use our Website and the Services.
 At this time, use of our Services through our Mobile Application is only available to users who register for our Services.

 When does Payoneer collect my information?

 When you apply for and use our Services, you contact us with questions, and you otherwise choose to provide information to us.

 We receive information about you from banking references, credit reporting agencies, affiliates, other Payoneer users if they provide us your name through our referral programs, and other third parties (e.g., entities that assist us in validating your identity, among others).
 We may combine this with other information that we collect about you.